 Although pearl clams and mussels exist, they are incredibly rare .
 N early all high-quality pearls come from oysters.

 Oysters make pearls in response to an irritant, such as a grain of sand or another object.
 When any irritant makes its way between the mollusk's shell and mantle, the creature produces nacre, a protective coating that helps reduce irritation.
 Nacre is also referred to as mother-of-pearl; it's made of microscopic crystals of calcium carbonate, and it also lines the interior of a mollusk's shell.

 Layers of nacre coat the irritant, eventually forming an iridescent gem (the pearl).

 The only difference between naturally developed pearls and cultured pearls is that a pearl farmer embeds an irritant between the shell and the mantle by cutting into the mollusk's tissues.
 With freshwater pearls, irritants do not need to be introduced; simply cutting the oyster's soft tissues is enough to begin the pearl-making process.

 How Long Does it Take for Pearls to Develop?

 Once the irritant has been planted, how long does it take for a pearl to form?
-Some pearls can develop in a period of 6 months.
-Larger pearls can take up to 4 years to develop.
+Some pearls can develop in a period of six months.
+Larger pearls can take up to four years to develop.
 This is one of several reasons why larger pearls can yield higher values.

-Pearl farmers must have immense patience to wait for their oysters to develop pearls.
-When a pearl is ready, the harvester opens the shell, extracts the pearl and evaluates it for quality.
-Some oysters can produce 2 to 3 pearls over the courses of their lifetimes, but only oysters that have produced quality pearls in the past will begin the process again.
+Pearl farmers must have immense patience to wait for a pearl inside an oyster shell to develop.
+When a pearl in an oyster is ready, the harvester opens the shell, extracts the pearl and evaluates it for quality.
+Some oysters can produce two to three pearls over the courses of their lifetime, but only an oyster with pearls of good quality will repeat the process of producing a pearl.